 The Hamilton and Alexandra College collects, uses, and discloses information about children and their families in accordance with Victorian privacy laws, and other relevant laws.
-For information on how the College collects, uses and discloses information refer to our Privacy Policy Link to be inserted when complete.
+For information on how the College collects, uses and discloses information refer to our Privacy Policy.

-4.22 Records Management
+Records Management